-If Enabled, the AMI BIOS will detect and attempt to reduce the Electromagnetic Interference caused by the components.
-The options are Enabled and Disabled.
+Select Enabled to enable Spread Spectrum to allow the system to monitor and to attempt to reduce the ElectroMagnetic Interference level caused by components in the system.
+The options are Disabled and Enabled.

-▶ Remote Access Configuration
+► Remote Access Configuration

 You can use this screen to select options for the Remote Access Configuration.
 Use the up and down <Arrow> keys to select an item.
 Use the <Plus> and <Minus> keys to change the value of the selected option.